Katahdin Sheep

 Winston Churchill the III: Active non-registered.
 Born: February 2019 from Waha Idaho.
 Weighing 230lbs and has been used in our breeding program since 2023-present.

 Dozer JMG-091: Active registered.
 Born: April 2022 from Stevensville Montana.
-Weighing ??lbs and has been used in our breeding program since 2024-present.
+Weighing 190lbs and has been used in our breeding program since 2024-25.

 Next